 Examples:

 Together, these cards act as fine instruments of discernment.
 They rarely give yes/no answers.
-Instead, they offer emotional, mental, and practical direction, a compass for clarity in motion.
+Instead, they offer emotional, mental, and practical direction — a compass for clarity in motion.
+For a deeper look at the symbolic architecture behind every pip and court card, see our companion piece on the Minor Arcana: the tarot’s hidden keys and their symbolic power.

 So tonight, pull just one card.
 Observe.
 Feel.
 What does it awaken in you?
 Maybe that simple draw holds exactly the message you were meant to see.